borntofrappe/game-development/Games/Game of Life/README.md

 ## Preface

+On CodePen, I already experimented with the simulation [using the React framework](https://codepen.io/borntofrappe/pen/xxbKgMQ).
+The demo is also the basis for the UI used in this project.
 The project is more of a simulation than a game, but it does provide the option to modify the grid by selecting a specific cell, or again a pre-existing pattern.

-The goal is also simple enough to experiment with how Love2D sets up the gaming window.
-The idea is to use [`love.graphics.getDimensions`](https://love2d.org/wiki/love.graphics.getDimensions) so that the simulation fills the entire window.
+The project is also simple enough to experiment with how Love2D sets up the gaming window.
+The goal is to consider the entirety of the window's width and height, so that the simulation will stretch fullscreen, based on the device running the script.

+_Please note_: what follows is a series of notes carelessly jotted down as I develop the game.
+Eventually, I will try to elaborate the concepts in a more structured fashion.

+## Fullscreen

+- [`love.graphics.setMode`](https://love2d.org/wiki/love.window.setMode) with a value of `0` for the width or height

+- [`love.graphics.getDimensions`](https://love2d.org/wiki/love.graphics.getDimensions) to find the resulting width and the height